 Allow any debris stirred up during this part to settle for a few seconds.
 Then begin siphoning the tank after the filters are in place again.

-When siphoning the tank, you will be able to "vacuum up" more debris if you use a smaller tube rather then a larger one, because you get more time.
+When siphoning the tank, you will be able to "vacuum up" more debris if you use a smaller tube rather than a larger one, because you get more time.
 We like to use 3/8'' diameter or smaller tubing for most tanks, and 1/4 for nanos.
 While siphoning, placing your finger near the entrance to the tube will help block out debris that can clog it, and serve as a means to stop it temporarily if you cover the hole.
 Should the tube get clogged anyway. smack it against the ground as if you were trying to whip an imaginary ant.
 That should dislodge it.

-You will get a better result reducing nitrates if you do larger changes, even over a greater period of time then if you do smaller changes.
+You will get a better result reducing nitrates if you do larger changes, even over a greater period of time than if you do smaller changes.
 Assuming a 5ppm nitrate accumulation over a course of a week, we get the following 6 month results:

 (In this case, the tanks start off with 100ppm nitrates)